 Our Industrial Advisory Committee reviews and advises industrial activities.
 The Committee acts as a forum for discussing teaching, research and consultancy to industry.

-Our Strong Industrial Advisory Board, including industry leaders such as National Instruments, Thales and industrial bodies such as The IET, SEMTA and the IMechE, ensure that the course content reflects the changing needs of industry and provides support in terms of course content and equipment.
+Our Strong Industrial Advisory Board, including industry leaders such as National Instruments, Thales and industrial bodies such as The IET, SEMTA and the IMechE, ensures that the course content reflects the changing needs of industry and provides support in terms of course content and equipment.

 Throughout this course, you will have the chance to: